isomerpages/moe-endeavourpri/_general-information/School Canteen Advertisement.md

 Singapore Food Agency (SFA).</p>
 </li>
 </ul>
-<p>&nbsp;</p>
-<p>Shortlisted applicants will be notified for an interview and will be required
+<p>&nbsp;Shortlisted applicants will be notified for an interview and will
-to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.</p>
+be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.</p>